khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 Settings can have an option that explicitly allows overrides at the group or project level.
 <figure class="figure" role="figure" aria-label="Option to allow overrides"><img class="figure-img" src="/img/allow-overrides.svg" alt="Option to allow overrides" role="img" /><figcaption class="figure-caption"></figcaption></figure>

-An enforced setting should show it is in a locked state.
-To visualize this, disable the setting option and add a lock icon with a [popover](/components/popover) to explain the nature of the restriction.
+When a child setting is enforced from a parent, make this clear in the child setting's UI by disabling the setting option and adding a lock icon with a [popover](/components/popover) to explain the nature of the restriction.

 <figure class="figure" role="figure" aria-label="Example of locked setting"><img class="figure-img" src="/img/locked-setting-example.png" alt="Example of locked setting" role="img" /><figcaption class="figure-caption"></figcaption></figure>